jlvalport/XDaysOfX-Challenges/100DaysOfCode/Round 1.md

 Kept on going and saw the definition of Arrays and the comparison to Python lists.
 The review of the project came in and had a few suggestions.
 All suggestions were great by the way.
 Learned to unpack lists and use them in the format() function directly.
 I learned that I shouldn't have more the than three levels of loops because it creates a big time-complexity.
 Learned that when I need to have unique values I should use sets or dictionaries.
 In theory I already knew that but I didn't put it in practice.
 Submitted the project again and I'll see the review next morning.

 **Thoughts:** I learn more when I get reviewed than by just viewing videos.

+### Day 14: Monday August 10, 2020.

+**Today's progress:** I learned about the concept of linked lists and created some with Python from scratch.

+**Thoughts:** Developing the inner workings of a data structures is fascinating... it reveals that complex productive software is created by simple ideas.